jfirebaugh/konacha/README.md

 spec file (e.g. `http://localhost:3500/array_sum_spec`), or a path to a subdirectory to run a subset of specs (e.g. `http://localhost:3500/models`).

-Alternatively, you can run the specs headlessly with the `konacha:run` task.
+Alternatively, you can run the specs in your shell with the `konacha:run` task.

 ## Spec Helper